The-OpenROAD-Project/OpenLane/docs/source/analog_guide.rst

 Dies are produced by foundries.
 Many foundries exist and each one of the foundries support specific technology.
 For example company Skywater Technology owns the technology sky130 and the foundries for this technology.
 But for foundry to be able to produce your chip, it has to follow a strict ruleset.
-Usually this information is provided as part of `Process design kit <https://en.wikipedia.org/wiki/Process_design_kit>`_.
+Usually this information is provided as part of :ref:`pdk`.

 .. todo:: Add a picture of the die
 .. todo:: replace PDK link with link to the local PDK section